 Germs can enter through cracks that develop on the skin due to dry skin or through an injury leading to infection and inflammation of the foot.
 If left untreated, this can lead to ulcers and foot sores.

 Diabetic people can develop diabetic neuropathy.
 Diabetic neuropathy is a condition in which there is a loss of feeling in the feet.
-This loss of feeling in the feet is due to the damage to the nerves that occur when sugar levels in the blood are not under control for over a period.
+This loss of feeling is due to the damage to the nerves that occur when sugar levels in the blood are not under control over a period.

 Thus, a diabetic person cannot feel any pain when the foot is injured and may leave the injury untreated.
 When this happens, the germs enter through the injured area and start infecting the foot.